Vikhyat2603/Machine-Learning-From-Scratch/My Neural Network/README.md

     - leakyReLu(x) = (x+0.95*abs(x))/2
     - atanScaled(x) = atan(x)/π + 0.5 (scaled to give output from 0 to 1)
     - ReXu(x) = 0.5 - sqrt(0.25 - x) if x<0 else x
-    - createScaledFunction which takes a function and scales it by a given value (converts f(x) -> f(ax)), and can be used to avoid overflow errors
+    - createScaledFunction which takes a function and scales it by a given value (converts f(x) -> f(ax)), and can
+      be used to avoid overflow errors

 #### - dataCreator.py
     Creates data for binary classification; 2 datasets are available: 'circular' - data seperable by a circle (inside/outside circle) and 'moons' - data in the shape of two arcs from scikit.datasets.make_moons.
-Points are created, labelled, and then shuffled.
-Noise values andnumber of points needed can be given for both datasets
+Points are created, labelled, and shuffled.
+Noise levels and number of data points can be given for both datasets

 #### - Regression.py
     Uses the Neural Network for a regression task - example given: trying to fit data on the curve y = 2x - x^2.